 Reducing risk in this aspect will make the entrepreneur and the business a way to mitigate issues before they happen.
 Being able to help an unhappy customer before they resort to a chargeback may mean the difference between a business staying up or being shut down.

 5) Secure Credit Card Processing

 One of the most overlooked, yet important, tips is to find the right online payment processor for drop shipping.
-This is a company that will allow you to accept transaction through a virtual terminal in order to sell products.
+This is a company that will allow you to accept transactions through a virtual terminal in order to sell products.
 Merchant processing for drop shipping can be a challenge because it is considered a high risk business.
-That means many tier one companies such as Paypal, Stripe, and Square do not accept drop shipping merchants.
+That means many tier-one companies such as Paypal, Stripe, and Square do not accept drop shipping merchants.
 These traditional processors do not have the capability or support in order to take on a drop ship business.
 Therefore, it is important that a new drop shipper works with an online payment processor that has a long track record of working with drop shipping stores.

 Before you decide on an online payment processor, there are a few questions you need to ask.

 - First, you should ask how long the company has been in existence.
 You will want to avoid any payment processor that has been in business for less than 24 months.